This article is an analysis of “The Power Of Wholeness And Healing: Ho’oponopono”

 First, I want to point out the potential positive aspects of the above mentioned system.
 I interpret it as coming from a place of “I’m sorry” and “please forgive me” being methods to recognize personal responsibility and potentially increase harmony, as well as other wonderful side-effects like healing.
 Yay for recognition of personal responsibility and healing!
 I embrace both as having many far-reaching benefits, including especially growth of personal power and even stronger relationships!
 So I dig their goals here.

-In the system I promote, Practical Empathy (PEQ) (based on NVC) which is also into personal responsibility, we talk about apologies and forgiveness from a slightly different perspective, looking at both positive and negative implications, both short term and long term.
+In the system I promote, the “A Practical EmPath” system (PEPQ) (based on NVC) which is also into personal responsibility, we talk about apologies and forgiveness from a slightly different perspective, looking at both positive and negative implications, both short term and long term.

 A lil background

-In PEQ we lump evaluation and moral judgement into the same general category as something to be shifted into recognition of needs and feelings, leading to acceptance (not agreement or condoning).
+In PEPQ we lump evaluation and moral judgement into the same general category as ways of interacting to be shifted away from and into recognition of needs and feelings, leading to acceptance, not condoning, agreement, or disagreement).

 So for example, we don’t say either “I’m bad,” “I’m good,” “You are smart!”
 “You are stupid,” “He is handsome,” “She is ugly,” “He is wrong,” or “She is right.”

-I want to make extra sure I’m clear that PEQ considers “wrong” and “right” as evaluations/judgements that assume too much to be useful or even true.
-I’m pretty confident you already understand the implications of that.
+I want to make extra sure I’m clear that PEPQ considers “wrong” and “right” as evaluations/judgements that assume too much to be useful or even true.

 Oh and we also choose to avoid giving energy to blame, shame, and guilt.
 Instead, going with responsibility.
 We definitely hold people responsible for their actions!